What Is Adjusted Basis?

 Decreases to Basis

-The following are some items that reduce the basis of property:
+Some items reduce the basis of property.
+They include:

 - Section 179 deduction

 - Nontaxable corporate distributions